laktak/chkbit/README.md

 ### Can I test if chkbit is working correctly?

-On Linux/OS X you can try:
+On Linux/macOS you can try:

 Create test and set the modified time:
 ```